Table of Contents

 |An early product version with a sufficient set of features to attract early adopters.
 Its purpose is to validate product-market fit and capture customer feedback.
 From here, you can determine whether there is a market need for your product, if it is competitive and capable of satisfying the consumer’s needs.|

-Characteristics of an MVP
+Advantages of an MVP Software

 A good minimum viable product should possess the following characteristics: